sca075/mqtt_vacuum_camera/README.md

   ```

-### Current Release: v1.1.5
+### Current Release: v1.1.6
-1) Adding cropping and rotation options the users can now customize the image output.
-2) Enhancing the image_handler module to handle empty data and avoid unnecessary computations during image creation (reported on issues 4).
-This ensures that only relevant data is processed, improving efficiency and reducing potential errors.
-3) Buffering the background image and redrawing it every 5 frames.
-4) Making changes to the routine that draws the robot and flag for Go to Function.
-5) Introducing a function to bypass MQTT in a test scenario, still a work in progress but do not affect the data collection.
-6) Implementing data collection to expand the range of supported vacuums.
-   1) New folder "snapshots" in the integration base folder since v1.1.5
-   2) in snapshot will be automatically stored a png in case the vacuum is docked, idle or error.
-   3) additionally formatted json data and when available the mqtt raw payload will be saved.
+1) Dreame D9 Map Drawing, rooms, no go areas and paths are now correctly draw.
+2) Resolves #6 issue in the Image Handler the image now load as it should.
+3) We did separate the MQTT payload to have one payload dedicated only for the image processing.
+4) Crop default is 50%.
+This would avoid HA instance to be over load with huge amount of data.
+Please use a crop factor <50 (example values between 20 and 40) when you want the image to be smaller (zoomed)
+### In plan:
+1) User interface could not be improved on V1.1.6 as per we did mainly work on the integration of the new vacuum.
+We set now as target v1.2.0.
-   NOTE: It is in plan to use the camera snapshot functions so that in case the battery of the vacuum is dead will be more easy to locate it.
+2) Use the camera snapshot functions so that in case the battery of the vacuum is dead will be easy to locate it.
 It will be possible to send the last position of the vacuum setting up the notification in HA.
+3) Improve the frames rate.
+4) Adding to the configuration the colour setup for each element.

 ### How to install:
 Using [HACS](https://hacs.xyz/) add integration, and copy the repository link in ***new repository*** section.